 What is the data properties file ?

-Contents of the data properties file
+The contents of the data properties file

 • Type (string with special syntax): the type of the data property.
-This is used to indicate which column contains the id, location, timestamp, … and to specify whether a property is a numeric property, a category (enum), or text.
+This is used to indicate which property contains the id, location, timestamp, … and to specify whether a property is a numeric property, a category (enum), or text.
 See the next section for the syntax.

 • Description (string): a human-understandable description of what the property represents.
 This is for example used in tooltips in the UI.